 The 'Gambling Boss' substory could be this for some, even with the help of the Blackjack Charms.

-That One Boss: The Man in Black.
+The Man in Black.
 While he's perfectly manageable in the first few phases when you fight him the first time, the REAL challenge comes once he uses his shoe blades.
 He becomes a lot faster than before making it hard for you to hit him, and what's worse is that his attacks will slice through your defenses like butter.
+He's thankfully more manageable in Kiwami 2 by the fact that Kiryu can charge his light attacks to armor through his normal attacks and stun him in place.
+He's still considered the hardest boss in the story of Kiwami 2 by many though.

 Dammit Kawara, we knew you were too badass for this world.